cleesmith/NiceGUI-primer/README.md

 > By the way, this was a very thoughtful option for the NiceGUI project to offer, so why not use it.

+Clone the github repo or download the zip file:
 ```sh
 git clone nicegui
 ```